Republicans' goal of filibuster-proof majority in Nebraska Legislature still in some doubt

 Two key races remained in the too-close-to-call category as of Wednesday, and Republicans could emerge with 34 seats in the 49-member Legislature heading into the 2023 session scheduled to begin in January.
 Or that could could hold at 32.

-A supermajority in the officially nonpartisan unicameral could pave the way for Republicans to ban all abortions in the state, allow Nebraskans to carry concealed handguns without a permit, or enact strict parameters for how voters present photographic identification before casting their ballot.
+A supermajority in the officially nonpartisan Legislature could pave the way for Republicans to ban all abortions in the state, allow Nebraskans to carry concealed handguns without a permit, or enact strict parameters for how voters present photographic identification before casting their ballots.

 So, how did we get here?
 And what's still at stake?